-Rio’s beauty dazzles us even before we land at Galeão airport.
+Rio’s beauty dazzles newcomers even before they land at Galeão airport.
 From the air, this Brazilian city of 8 million people looks spectacular – the blue waters of the Atlantic shining under the intense tropical sun, the white sand of the coastline contrasting with the lush green mountains, and – on top of the highest peak – a colossal statue of Christ, the Corcovado, blessing the city with open arms.

 Particularly known around the world is the beauty of Rio’s women, made famous by the song ‘The Girl from Ipanema‘ by Brazilian composer Tom Jobin.
-An instant international success, the bossa nova tune describes a regular neighborhood girl walking to the beach every day, ‘tall and tanned and lovely’, in the English version sung by Frank Sinatra.
-Curiously, in the original Portuguese version there is no mention of tall – it says only ‘linda and cheia de graca’ (beautiful and graceful), which perhaps is one indicator of the many differences between Brazilian and American culture.
-Tall is not a big deal in Rio, a well-toned and curvaceous body is.
+An instant international success, the bossa nova tune describes a regular neighborhood girl walking to the beach every day, ‘tall and tanned and lovely,’ in the English version sung by Frank Sinatra.
+Curiously, in the original Portuguese version there is no mention of tall – it says only ‘linda and cheia de graca’ (beautiful and graceful), which perhaps is one indicator of the many differences between Brazilian and American culture: tall is not a big deal in Rio; a well-toned and curvaceous body is.

 With all this attention to beauty, one may be inclined to think that Rio is a superficial and frivolous society.
 Not at all.
 Life is not easy for a big part of the population; people work hard for their money, poverty is a reality in many areas, and crime is common in parts of this metropolis of huge wealth gaps between the haves and the have nots.